postgresml/postgresml/pgml-docs/docs/gym/quick_start.md

 - created a project called "My First Project",
 - snapshotted the table `pgml.diabetes` thus making the experiment reproducible (in case data changes, as it happens in the real world),
-- trained an XGBoost regression model on the data contained in the `pgml.diabetes` table, using the column `target` as the label,
+- trained an XGBoost regression model on the data contained in the `pgml.diabetes` table using the column `target` as the label,
 - deployed the model into production.

 We're ready to predict novel data points!

 ## Inference

+Inference is the act of predicting labels that we haven't necessarily used in training.
+That's the whole point of machine learning really: predict something we haven't seen before.

 Let's try and predict some new values.
 Using the IDE, run: